skip to main content

 What does it do?

-Levonorgestrel is used to prevent pregnancy after you have had unprotected sex.
-This includes contraceptive failure such as a condom breaking or missing your regular contraceptive tablets.
+The Emergency Contraceptive Pill (ECP) is used to prevent pregnancy after you have had unprotected sex.
+This includes contraceptive failure such as a condom breaking or missing your regular contraception.

 Before you start